HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 1. **Install master/standby compute node**

-Install compute node service respectively on 192.168.220.190 and 192.168.200.191, and refer to "[Compute Node](#compute-node)" in the previous chapter for the installation process.
+Install compute node service respectively on 192.168.220.190 and 192.168.200.191, and refer to [Compute Node](#compute-node) in the previous chapter for the installation process.

 2. **Modify master/standby compute node configuration file**